Samuel Woodrow Williams: Sermons

 On February 19, 1969, Williams delivered a sermon on "A Challenge to Young Black College Students" stating that saying only Black teachers educate Black scholars is invalid and that good committed teachers regardless of color were needed.
 In his sermons, he stressed that the black community is in sophisticated evasion cloaked in the fragile robe of good faith.
 He wanted his audience to steer away from moral double takes that is eroding away the moral integrity of the nation.
 Although, Williams was pro-civil disobedience, he, on occasion, lead sermons asserting that the system of society allows for the murder of a man in order to preserve social collectivities.
 Williams also warned the system is what allowed the enslavement, and exploitation of Blacks due to white despising Blacks.
 Williams loath the way the system had set up artificial barriers to deny other men their God given right.

 After becoming pastor in 1954, Williams made vast improvements to the church such as building a low-rent apartment complex in 1969 and a parking lot that was paid off in 8 months.
 Williams continue to deliver sermons all across the country, however.
 Samuel Williams delivered a most-notable remarkable sermon on June 30, 1968, to an all white audience at All Saints Episcopal Church.
 There, he urged his audience to question what was their responsibility for justice, contending the power of deciding was in their field because they made up the vast majority.
 That is where he established his platform of schools should be a forum for the Christian's demand for justice.

 Criticism and legacy

-Samuel Woodrow William's legacy was his contribution to the Civil Rights Movement and sermons at Friendship Baptist Church.
+Samuel Woodrow Williams' legacy was his contribution to the Civil Rights Movement and sermons at Friendship Baptist Church.
 He had, however, left an almost forgotten legacy of racial progress in Atlanta.
 Young men in his community critiqued him as dictatorial and an ineffective leader.
 Others accused him of failing to hold elections and of supporting a public housing controversy.
 Williams was also criticized for supporting white officials in the firing of Eliza Paschall, director of the CRC who was too "pro-black."